-The task of controlling the robotic, steerable catheter through the brain is no simple matter.
-The 4-axis system requires high synchronization levels, and high precision, as any errors could seriously harm the brain.
-At the low-level control range, accuracy of down to 10μm is expected.
+Steering a robotic catheter through the brain is an ambitious goal with high performance demands.
+The four-axis system requires high synchronization and precision, as any errors could cause irreparable harm.
+At the low-level control range, the system needs to operate with an accuracy of 10 μm.